Insurgency in Ecuador: Communist Party of Ecuador – Red Sun (PCE-SR)

-The conflict started with the formation of a supporting Shining Path movement known as the Communist Party of Ecuador – Red Sun (from Spanish 'Partido Comunista de Ecuador - Sol Rojo') it is a maoist guerrilla group, followed by the most influential group: Group of Popular Combatants (GCP).
-On 1 June 1993, the Communist Party of Ecuador – Red Sun started the conflict and attacked Rural areas to the west of Zumba.
+The conflict started with the formation of a supporting Shining Path movement known as the Communist Party of Ecuador – Red Sun (from Spanish: Partido Comunista de Ecuador - Sol Rojo).
+It is a Maoist guerrilla group, followed by the most influential group: Group of Popular Combatants (GCP).
+On 1 June 1993, the Communist Party of Ecuador – Red Sun started the conflict and attacked rural areas to the west of Zumba.
 The group had close ideological and military ties with Shining Path in Peru.

-The guerrilla is responsible for skirmishes against the Ecuadorian Army and the indoctrination of the Abimael Guzmán thought in the province of Chimborazo, which in turn forms the nerve center of the guerrilla movement.
+The guerrilla is responsible for skirmishes against the Ecuadorian Army and for indoctrinating the Gonzalo thought in the province of Chimborazo, which in turn serves as the nerve centre of the guerrilla movement.
 The Communist Party of Ecuador – Red Sun has also been registered in the provinces of Cañar, Tungurahua and Cotopaxi.

-The PCE-SR uses sabotage tactics, they attacked banks, Peruvian embassy in Ecuador, courts, transport drivers in multiple operations, and political parties.
+The PCE-SR uses sabotage tactics; they attacked banks, Peruvian embassy in Ecuador, courts, transport drivers in multiple operations, and political parties.

-On an unknown date, The PCE-SR claims that the Ecuadorian Army did a campaign in Guayaquil that involved two thousand troops, helicopters, tankettes, and gunboats, the soldiers enter a Guayaquil suburb (38th and K) to dismantle to say of them the "Red Sun subversive fabric".
-The repressive operation left some dead, several detainees, and captured many military and quartermaster material.
+The PCE-SR claims that the Ecuadorean Army conducted a campaign in Guayaquil involving 2,000 troops, helicopters, tankettes, and gunboats.
+The soldiers enter a Guayaquil suburb (38th and K) to dismantle the "Red Sun subversive fabric" of theirs.
+The repressive operation left some dead, several detainees, and captured many military and quartermaster materials.

 Operation Red Sun

-On 3 March 2012, 10 alleged members of the Group of Popular Combatants were arrested and had on charges of subversion and terrorism.
+On 3 March, 2012, 10 alleged members of the Group of Popular Combatants were arrested and charged with subversion and terrorism.
 The PCE-SR condemned this as an escalation of repression by the Ecuadorian state.
-The case itself, which became known as the Luluncoto 10, would become controversial over the process of criminalizing political groups as terrorist organizations.
+The case itself, which became known as the "Luluncoto 10," would become controversial over the process of criminalizing political groups as terrorist organizations.
 Months later, the PCE-SR ruled on the forced disappearance of 43 students in Ayotzinapa, calling it a state crime and accusing President Enrique Peña Nieto of being in charge of a narco-state.
 In October 2014, the PCE-SR announced its solidarity with the Popular Protection Units for the defense carried out in the siege of Kobane.